Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Abstract

 \section{Abstract}

-Online reinforcement learning (RL) enhances policies through direct interactions with the environment, but faces challenges related to sample efficiency.
-In contrast, offline RL leverages extensive pre-collected data to learn policies, but often produces suboptimal results due to limited data coverage.
-Recent efforts integrate offline and online RL in order to harness the advantages of both approaches.
-However, effectively combining online and offline RL remains challenging due to issues that include catastrophic forgetting, lack of robustness \fix{ to data quality} and \fix{limited sample efficiency in data utilization}. \fix{In an effort to address these challenges, we introduce \algname, which incorporates a novel confidence-aware Active Advantage-Aligned ($A^3$) sampling strategy that dynamically prioritizes data aligned with the policy's evolving needs\MW{``evolving needs'' is vague} from both online and offline sources, optimizing policy improvement.
+Online reinforcement learning (RL) enhances policies through direct interactions with the environment, but faces challenges related to sample efficiency. {In contrast, offline RL leverages extensive pre-collected data to learn policies but often yields suboptimal results due to limited data coverage and redundancy within the dataset.} Recent efforts integrate offline and online RL in order to harness the advantages of both approaches.
+However, effectively combining online and offline RL remains challenging due to issues that include catastrophic forgetting, lack of robustness { to data quality} and {limited sample efficiency in data utilization}. {To address these challenges, we introduce \algname, which incorporates a novel confidence-aware Active Advantage-Aligned ($A^3$) sampling strategy.
+Our approach dynamically prioritizes samples from both online and offline data sources by aligning the sampling distribution with the current policy improvement direction, thereby enabling more efficient and effective policy optimization.
 Moreover, we provide theoretical insights into the effectiveness of our active sampling strategy and conduct diverse empirical experiments and ablation studies, demonstrating that our method outperforms competing online RL techniques that leverage offline data.}